-We are a leading integrated and innovative global provider of specialty catalysts and services.
+We are a leading integrated and innovative global provider of advanced materials, specialty catalysts, virgin sulfuric acid and sulfuric acid regeneration services.
 We believe that our products and services contribute to improving the sustainability of the environment.

 We conduct operations through two reporting segments: (1) Ecoservices and (2) Advanced Materials & Catalysts (including our 50% interest in the Zeolyst Joint Venture).